-Over the last 25 years, Kevin Corson has developed or brought to market a number of popular cutting-edge, computer-based technologies.
-They include several worlds’ firsts, such as the first soundcard and voice-recognition products, The Sound Master, Voice Blaster, Modem Blaster and Sound Blaster (COVOX, Creative Labs).
+Over the last 30 years, Kevin Corson has developed or brought to market a number of popular cutting-edge, computer-based technologies.
+They include several world,s firsts, such as the first sound-card and voice-recognition products, The Sound Master, Voice Blaster, Modem Blaster and Sound Blaster (COVOX, Creative Labs).

 In 1993 Kevin Corson brought to market the first Windows audio-editing software to market.
 Sound Forge, (Sonic Foundry/SONY).
-Still considered the number one (#1) audio editing tool in the world.
+Still considered the #1 audio editing tool in the world.

-All of today’s (VoIP) Internet phone systems (Skype/XfinityVoice,Vonage, etc. ) stemmed from Kevin’s insight into the way the Internet could be used for two-way (full-duplex) conversations. (see reference below to Kevin’s 1995 interview with Wired Magazine)
+All of today’s VoIP Internet phone systems (Skype/XfinityVoice,Vonage, etc.) stemmed from Kevin’s insight into the way the Internet could be used for two-way (full-duplex) conversations.
+(See reference to Kevin’s 1995 interview with Wired Magazine.)

 In 2008 Kevin is credited for writing two chapters on “Internet Downloading and Peer-fo-Peer” networking in the Book “ONLINE – THE BOOK” by John Dvorak and Chris Pirillo.
 Available on Amazon and at Barnes and Nobel.
 Published by Prentice Hall.